Join Australian Retirement Trust for under 15s

 As a minor, how do I know if I need to be paid super?

-By law, employers are required to pay at least 10% of an employee’s income into a super fund, if the employee earns $450 or more per month.
+By law, employers are required to pay at least 11% of an employee’s income into a super fund.

 If you are under 18, you must also work more than 30 hours a week in order to be eligible to receive superannuation guarantee payments, or SG payments